Wolf Girl and Black Prince: Manga

 Written and illustrated by Ayuko Hatta, Wolf Girl and Black Prince was serialized in Shueisha's Bessatsu Margaret magazine from October 25, 2011, to May 13, 2016.
 The series' chapters were collected in sixteen tankōbon volumes.

 At New York Comic Con 2022, Viz Media announced that they licensed the series for English publication.

 Anime

 An anime television series adaptation aired in Japan between October 5, 2014, and December 21, 2014.
 Produced by Shueisha, Yomiuri Telecasting Corporation, VAP, TYO Animations and Yomiuri-TV Enterprise, the series is directed by Ken'ichi Kasai, with Sawako Hirabayashi handling series composition, Maki Fujioka designing the characters and Gō Sakabe composing the music.
 The opening theme is "LOVE GOOD TIME" by SpecialThanks and the ending theme is "Wolf Heart" (オオカミハート) by Oresama.
 It ran for 12 episodes.

 Crunchyroll streamed the series, while Sentai Filmworks has licensed the series.
+After the acquisition of Crunchyroll by Sony Pictures Television, Wolf Girl and Black Prince, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.

 Live-action film

 A live-action film adaptation directed by Ryūichi Hiroki premiered in Japanese theaters on May 28, 2016.
 It grossed US$10,639,039 at Japan box office.